samusyrjanen/forum/README.md

 - Admin can delete any thread or comment.
 - Admin can create a closed thread with a whitelist of permitted users.
 - (done) Threads have a topic and an additional text field.
-- Errors visible on the same page
+- (done) Errors visible on the same page.
+- (done) Users can send private messages to each other.

 ### testing